f1kidd/fmlogit/README.md

 ## Standard Errors

 Here we adopt the simulation-based Krinsky-Robb method to compute standard errors for marginal and discrete effects as oppose to the empirical delta method used in Stata.
-These two methods should be asymptotically equivalent, and has little empirical difference when sample size is large.
+These two methods should be asymptotically equivalent.
+However, using Krinsky-Robb allow us to perform hypothesis testing on the effects, while Delta method cannot accomplish that.

+The hypothesis testing here is very simple: say we test $H_0: D_j=0$.
+We just need to compare 0 with our N draws, and see if it falls out of the 95% mass.
+This is a major advantage we provide here comparing with Stata's fmlogit module.

 # Practical Concerns